Artist Petie Parker inspired by heartbreak and healing

 Petie Parker, a former web design specialist and corporate manager, has set his sights on the red-hot Atlanta art scene.
-Specializing in portraits, murals, and a winner of Atlanta’s L5P signal box contest, Parker is showing his first solo exhibit “Heartbreak and Heroes” at Hidden Gallery located in Peter Street Station.
+Specializing in portraits, murals, and a winner of Atlanta’s L5P signal box contest, Parker is showing his first solo exhibit “Heart Breaks and Heroes” at Hidden Gallery located in Peters Street Station.

 Rolling out got an opportunity to chat with Parker about his exhibit and his future in art.

-What is the meaning of the title of the exhibit?
+Explain the meaning of the title of the exhibit.

-I seemed to have caused a lot of heartbreak in the past, but was I in denial.
-When I was looking into my denial it was the same time I discovered I could paint.
+I seemed to have caused a lot of heartbreak in the past, but I was in denial.
+When I was looking into my denial, it was [at] the same time I discovered I could paint.
 The painting saved my life, but at the same time focusing in on painting caused heartbreaks.
 So I put the two together and came up with the title.

 What was the first piece in the exhibit?

 The piece “Her Lips” was the first.
 I created it and let it hang at my workspace at Peters Street Station.
 It was the first non-portrait I had ever done, so it drew a lot of attention.

 Give us some insight on your distinct style.